koute/polkadot-starship/README.md

 2. Run one of the `start-*` scripts to start a network
 3. Use `screen -r` to access a running node
 4. `killall polkadot polkadot-collator` to kill the network
+5. `docker stop starship-prometheus` and `docker stop starship-grafana` to kill the monitoring

 ### Why yet another project to launch a testnet?